 Advisers usually charge for their services.
 You may be able to pay for financial advice directly from your pension pot.
 Ask your financial adviser for details.We can offer you a way of paying your adviser directly from your pension pot, this is called a facilitated adviser charge.
 The Facilitated adviser charge guide explains how this works.

-Personalised telephone retirement advice provided by our partners, LV=, to help you plan your retirement.
+Personalised telephone retirement advice provided by LGFA, to help you plan your retirement.

 Your options under your current plan